philippdre/omniCLIP/README.md

 Argument  | Description
 ------------- | -------------
---restart-from-iter | restart from existing run --overwrite-CLIP-data | Overwrite the existing CLIP data --collapsed-CLIP | CLIP-reads are collapsed --overwrite-bg-data | Overwrite the existing CLIP data --collapsed-bg | bg-reads are collapsed
+--restart-from-iter | restart from existing run --use-precomp-CLIP-data | Use existing fg_reads.dat file.
+This skips parsing the CLIP reads.
+--collapsed-CLIP | CLIP-reads are collapsed --overwrite-bg-data | Use existing bg_reads.dat data.
+This skips parsing the CLIP reads.
+--collapsed-bg | bg-reads are collapsed
 --bck-var | Parse variants for background reads --verbosity | Verbosity
 --max-it | Maximal number of iterations
---max-it-glm | Maximal number of iterations in GLM --gene-sample | Nr of genes to sample
+--max-it-glm | Maximal number of iterations in GLM --tmp-dir | Output directory for temporary results --gene-sample | Nr of genes to sample
 --no-subsample | Disabaple subsampling for parameter estimations (Warning: Leads to slow estimation) --filter-snps | Do not fit diagnostic events at SNP-positions